sazikov-ad/spark-project-template/README.md

 The project uses [Maven](https://maven.apache.org/) as a build tool.
 The Spark application runs in YARN.

-The `dummy-spark-app` sub-module contains a dummy Scala application `DummyMain`.
+The `spark-project-template-apps` sub-module contains Spark applications.
+Initially there is only a dummy Scala application `DummyMain`.
 There is also a dummy unit test.

 The `spark-project-template` sub-module packages the distribution archive.